Synthetic Fabrics: An Environmental Fashion Faux-Pas?

 While not solely responsible, synthetic fabrics are an enormous contributor to microplastic pollution.
 A report by the International Union for Conservation of Nature found that 35% of ocean microplastics come from synthetic textiles, or about 1.5 million tons per year.

 In a typical wash, an astonishing 700,000 microfibers could be released into our environment as microplastics.
-And it’s closer to one million when washing polyester fleece.
+It’s closer to one million when washing polyester fleece.

 While some of these are captured by local wastewater treatment plants, 40% on average slip through and make their way into rivers, lakes, and oceans.

-One of the best things you can do to minimize synthetic fabric pollution is to keep synthetic fabrics in use.
+One of the best things you can do to minimize synthetic fabric pollution is to keep synthetics already in existence in use for longer.

-Buying second-hand is a great way to give synthetic-based clothes and home textiles a second life.
+Buying from second hand stores is an excellent way to give synthetic-based clothes and home textiles a second life.

-For those of you who did indeed check your clothing label at the beginning of this article, you likely have one big question: what to do if you wash synthetic fabric?
+For those of you who read your clothing label at the beginning of this article, you likely have one big question: how to wash synthetic clothes without contributing to microplastic pollution?

 Fortunately, there are some easy solutions:

-- Choose a green detergent.
-No, we don’t just mean zero waste laundry detergent (though while we have you here…).
-Liquid laundry soap doesn’t loosen as much as abrasive powder detergent particles, so using it can reduce microplastics.
+• Choose a natural laundry detergent: Liquid laundry soap doesn’t loosen as much as abrasive powder detergent particles, so using it can reduce microplastics.

-- Use a front-loading washing machine if you can.
-According to a study by the University of California, microfiber masses from top-loaders were 7x greater than those of front-load machines.
+• Use a front-loading eco-friendly washing machine if you can: Microfiber masses from top-loaders are 7x greater than those of front-load machines.

-- Most importantly, use a Guppyfriend wash bag when you wash.
-These fine mesh bags trap the microplastics so you can collect them and throw them in the garbage (rather than the ocean).
+• Use a Guppy Friend wash bag: These fine mesh bags trap the microplastics, so you can collect them and throw them in the garbage (rather than the ocean).

 Synthetic fabrics are pretty synful.

-On the plus side, it is possible to use and wear synthetic fabrics in a more responsible manner, but it’s also our job as conscious consumers to demand sustainable clothing brands use more responsible fabrics.
+On the plus side, it is possible to wear synthetic clothes in a more responsible manner, but it’s also our job as conscious consumers to demand sustainable clothing brands use more responsible fabrics.

 They can do so by reducing textile waste, recycling synthetic fabrics, cutting out virgin synthetics altogether in favor of natural materials, transforming plastic pollution into new garments, and all-around stretching out the lives of stretchy stuff.